by Nashville Houses for Sale Editorial4 min readReviewed by Tennessee professionals

 Best months

-- September-October: Second peak, less competition from other sellers
+• September-October: Second peak, less competition from other sellers.
+Buyers who missed the spring market are motivated.

 Avoid

-- Late summer: Families have already settled before school starts
+• Late summer (August): Families have already settled before school starts.
+Inventory is high from spring leftovers.

 Nashville-specific timing